rjwats/esp8266-react/README.md

 #### Stateful service

-The [StatefulService.h](lib/framework/StatefulService.h) class is a responsible for managing state and interfacing with code which wants to change or respond to changes in that state.
-You can define a data class to hold some state, then build a StatefulService class to manage its state.
-After that you may attach HTTP endpoints, WebSockets or MQTT topics to the stateful service to deliver and/or respond to changes in the state.
+The [StatefulService.h](lib/framework/StatefulService.h) class is responsible for managing state.
+It has an API which allows other code to update or respond to updates in the state it manages.
+You can define a data class to hold state, then build a StatefulService class to manage it.
+After that you may attach HTTP endpoints, WebSockets or MQTT topics to the StatefulService instance to provide commonly required features.

 Here is a simple example of a state class and a StatefulService to manage it: